 - flaked sea salt

-Lightly brush each pita wedge on both sides with olive oil.
+- Lightly brush each pita wedge on both sides with olive oil.
 Arrange in a single layer on the prepared baking sheet (if your sheet is too small to accommodate all of the chips, split them between two pans).
-Sprinkle the tops with sea salt.
+Sprinkle with sea salt on one or both sides.

 - Mediterranean Herb + Garlic: Stir 1/4 teaspoon each dried oregano, dried basil, and garlic salt into the olive oil.